-But I will go after this man again; after giving you two likenesses of him; one his sinner-ship likeness, and the other his faith likeness.
+But I will go after this man again; after giving you two likenesses of him; one his sinnership likeness, and the other his faith likeness.
 I will present him again to you.
 You see he is becoming a high doctrine man; he is getting up the hill; he is getting into the certainty of God's truth.
 And now another likeness of him, which we shall find towards the end of the chapter; where the apostle assures us that this righteousness being imputed unto Abraham, the record of it was not for Abraham alone, but for us also, "If we believe on him that raised up Jesus our Lord from the dead."
 Now, what has he (God the Father) done?
-Why, one thing he has done is, whether you believe it or not, he has from all eternity taken notice of a certain people; taken such notice of them that he has given them to his dear Son; "Elect according to the fore-knowledge of God the Father;" and the same people He has predestinated to be conformed to the image of his Son.
-My text shows what that conformity is, it is the reception of Christ's righteousness, constituting us righteous in him.
-The same persons that he chose before the world was, and that he gave eternally to Christ, that they might be eternally safe, the same persons he also called.
+Why, one thing he has done is, whether you believe it or not, he has from all eternity taken notice of a certain people; taken such notice of them that he has given them to his dear Son; "Elect according to the fore-knowledge of God the Father; and the same people "He hath predestinated to be conformed to the image of his Son."
+My text shews what that conformity is-it is the reception of Christ's righteousness, constituting us righteous in him.
+"The same persons that he chose before the world was, and that he gave eternally to Christ, that they might be eternally safe, the same persons he also called.
 Did they come?
-It looks like it; for whom he called, he also justified; and whom he justified, them he also glorified.
-Therefore, to believe on him is to believe on him in his eternal counsels and settlements.
-But I am very anxious about this man; for if I get the wrong man, I shall make dreadful work of it; I am anxious to get the right man into the right place.
-Do you feel you are a sinner?
-Do you believe in the certainty of God's truth?
-Do you believe on God the Father with that faith that works love to that same God?
-If so, you are the man.
+It looks like it; for whom he called, he also justified; and whom he justified, them he also glorified.)
+Therefore to believe on him is to believe on him in his eternal counsels and settlements.
+But I am very anxious about this man; for if I get the wrong man I shall make dreadful work of it; I am anxious to get the right man into the right place.
+Dost thou feel thou art a sinner?
+Dost thou believe in the certainty of God's truth?
+Dost thou believe on God the Father with that faith that worketh love to that same God?
+If so, thou art the man.